Plan your search

 Planning the search saves time and makes it easier when presenting the search strategy you used to find material for your work.
 Start by analysing and defining your search query by deciding:

 - Why you are looking for information, do you want an overview or in-depth?

-- What type of material do you need?
-Books, articles, law books, legal documents or policies, statistics, or other?
+- What kind of material do you need?
+Books, scientific articles, laws or statistics?